peterhinch/micropython-async/PRIMITIVES.md

  * ``exit_gate_test.py`` Test for the ExitGate class.

 These modules support CPython 3.5 and MicroPython on Unix and microcontroller targets.
 The library is for use only with asyncio.
-They are ``micro`` in design.
-They are not thread safe and should not be used with the ``_thread`` module.
+They are ``micro`` in design and are presented as simple, concise examples of asyncio code.
+They are not thread safe.
+Hence they are incompatible with the ``_thread`` module and with interrupt handlers.

 # 3. asyn.py